rokrokss/shizue/README.md

 ### 🛡️ Secure & Private:
   - API keys and user data are intended to be handled securely within the extension.

-### 💖 Free & Open Source:
-  - Licensed under the MIT License.
-The codebase is available for inspection, modification, and contribution.

 <br/>

 # 🐳 Installation